top of page

 So, we need to interrupt.
 But why is it so difficult?
 Well, it’s probably because you’ve been taught that in English we use fixed expressions like: “Allow me to interject” or “If I may, I’d like to develop that idea.”
 Trying to remember these phrases and insert them gently into a meeting of native-speakers is nigh-on impossible and will probably make your big moment sound intrusive and confusing.

-The secret is not so much in the form or even the delivery of these expressions, it’s about the preparation.
+The secret is not so much in the words of these expressions, it’s about the preparation.

 You can’t just jump into the middle of someone’s speech and start talking.
 You’d end up talking all over them which is really disrespectful.
-What you can do is let everyone know you have something to say.
+What you can do first, is let everyone know you have something to say.
 This is like taking a ticket at the fish counter of the supermarket.
-Then you wait your turn.
+Then you wait your turn and at the correct moment, use the magic interrupting word.

 Here's the interrupting process in full.